 What if I have already written the MCAT?

-McMaster will continue to accept the MCAT Verbal Reasoning (VR) score for five years (for example, a Verbal Reasoning score from any test taken in 2014 would be valid up to the application deadline of October 1, 2019).
-For those who attempt the MCAT more than once, the newest score will be used in all cases (for example, if you have a VR score from 2014 or earlier, but in 2015 you take the new MCAT, we will use the Critical Analysis and Reasoning score for the more recent test).
+McMaster will continue to accept the MCAT Verbal Reasoning (VR) score for five years (for example, a Verbal Reasoning score from any test taken in 2015 would be valid up to the application deadline of October 1, 2020).
+The 2020/21 application cycle is the last cycle we will accept an MCAT VR score.